katzwebservices/Gravity-Forms-Constant-Contact-Add-on/readme.txt

 == Changelog ==

-= 3.0 on February 19, 2017 =
+* Allow users who have `manage_options` permissions to access settings and form settings = 3.0 on February 19, 2017 =
 * Completely rewritten to use the Gravity Forms Feed Addon 2.0.
 If you are upgrading, <strong>check your feed configuration!</strong>
 * Now requires Gravity Forms 1.9.14+